rsmith52/Parallax-Engine/README.md

 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
-* Above/below tile awareness for diving
-* Detection for while on water looking at edges
+* Detection for while on water or near water looking at edges
-* Detection for under water in general
+* Awareness - looking while on stairs should look at a slightly different tile in certain directions

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines
+* Proper movement restrictions
 * Diagonal movement... maybe
 * Consider what script sprite appearance and layer handling is owned by... moveable object may not make the most sense
-* Better way to find current map
+* Better way to find current map in MoveableObject
 * Player should be child of map?
+* When a flag gets set as a side effect temporarily, rather than turn it off after, it should reset to it's previous status

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept